 An outrider, leading the way.
 Then another one.
 A third.
 A fourth.
 Soon a whole swarm passing the car, at speed.
 Bikers.

 We’re heading to Hastings on May Day to see the centuries old ‘Jack in the Green’ spring tradition, but have found ourselves caught in the middle of another old English tradition.

 Balding mods and rockers, the first youth rebels in the land – now with pension book in hand – flocking in huge numbers to the coast to make-pretend it’s 1964 forever.

-After explanations to Passepartout about the other, 60s, weekend, Battles on the Beaches and mopeds decorated and worshipped – and not used to scoot round small Greek towns to pick up watermelons – we make our slow way through the revving and the roaring machines and past the proud aged poseurs on the front and head into Hastings Old Town and up onto Castle Hill.
+After explanations to Passepartout about the other, 60s, weekend, Battles on the Beaches and mopeds decorated and worshipped – and not used to scoot round small Greek towns to pick up watermelons – we make our slow way through the revving machines and past the proud aged poseurs on the front and head into Hastings Old Town and up onto Castle Hill.

 On the green fields high above the town there is another, huge, congregation.
 Drunker and bawdier.
 Slightly more pagan and mystical.

 Everyone appears to be painted green with garlands of flowers in their hair.
 Music and singing as hoary old green bearded men sit on kegs of beer with giggling, plump, not-so-young nymphs on their knees, kissing and boozing.

 There is a depraved, feudal feel to proceedings as the people of Sussex celebrate the coming-in of summer.